 Having the right tool for the job makes it easier.
 Whether it's painting trim, making a cake or in this case, making custom napkins for your next gathering.
 The rolled hem foot, makes this job, so much faster.
 You can whip out 12 custom napkins to spruce up your next gathering.
+In this blog post we will show you how to use the rolled hem foot.

 First, cut squares 1/2" larger than the finished size of your napkins.
 I cut mine 18.5" to get a finished 18 x 18 napkin.